-The primary function of OPF is aimed to processing of gas and condensate from the site of Lunskoe, as well as preparing them for transport by the pipeline to the export crude oil terminal and production plant of compressed gas LNG – Prigorodnoe Complex.
-It also receives gas and crude oil from the platform Piltun-Astochskovo-A and the platform Piltun-Astochskovo-B, while preparing them for transport to the export terminal in the south of the island.
-There are pumps which allow processing up to 195,000 barrels a day.
+The OPF’s primary function is to process gas and oil from Lunskoe, and to prepare them for transport by pipeline to the export crude oil terminal and the LNG – Prigorodnoe Complex, which produces compressed LNG.
+It also receives gas and crude oil from the Piltun-Astochskovo-A and Piltun-Astochskovo-B platforms and prepares them for transport to the export terminal in the south of the island.
+Pumps at the OPF can process up to 195,000 barrels a day.
 At full capacity, this facility can handle 51 million m³ of gas / day and 9,500 m³ of condensate or crude oil / day.
 All technological systems at the OPF were commissioned in 2008.

-An important part of the facility is also a system of burners, e.g. the burners (Flare System) of low and high pressure.
-They were also subject to inspection carried out by the company CONDOR Solutions.
-The weather during inspection was cloudy, with the wind of 14 m/sec and the temperature of -10°C.
+Another important component of the facility is a system of burners, the Flare System, which comprises both low and high pressure units.
+The Flare System was subject to an inspection carried out by CONDOR Solutions.
+The weather during the inspection was cloudy, with wind at 14 m/sec and a temperature of -10°C.

-The primary task was to conduct visual inspection using a UAV technology.
-However, in addition to the standard camera SONY Alpha 7R, we were newly using the thermal camera of Workswell, e.g. the thermal imaging camera Workswell WIRIS.
+The primary task was to conduct visual inspection aided by UAV technology.
+However, in addition to the standard camera, a SONY Alpha 7R, we also relied on a thermal camera from Workswell – the Workswell WIRIS thermal camera.

-The operational technologies are exposed to extreme weather conditions due to the geographical location.
-Mast of the burners is exposed to very low and freezing temperatures (-) and also to extreme positive temperatures (+) caused by gas combustion.
-Therefore, it is important to check out the system of burners completely, using thermal imaging camera.
+At the OPF, operational technologies are exposed to extreme weather conditions.
+Burner masts are exposed to very low and freezing temperatures (-) in addition to extreme positive temperatures (+) caused by gas combustion.
+Therefore, comprehensive thermal imaging inspections of the burner system are a vital part of successful operations.

-In the first part, we found out the temperature of the mast and the rising pipeline of the system of high and low pressure; we also prepared the temperature profile, as shown in the figure.
-The graph and thermogram clearly show where the pipeline isolation finishes.
-At this point, the temperature sharply increases up; and consequently the temperature gradually decreases together with the height, up to the upper part – the shank; then the temperature rapidly increases up again.
-Up to the temperature of about 2,000°C.
+In the first measurement section, we described the temperature of the mast and the rising system of high and low pressure within the pipeline; we also produced a temperature profile, as shown in the figure.
+The graph and thermogram clearly indicate where the pipeline isolation ends.
+At this point, the temperature sharply increases.
+It then gradually decreases with elevation, until we reach the upper part – the shank.
+At this point, the temperature increases rapidly once again, up to a temperature of about 2,000°C.